amityadav/AWS-SAA-C02-Notes-2020/Course/Compute/EC2/README.md

 * [Reserved Instance (RI)](https://aws.amazon.com/ec2/pricing/reserved-instances/):
     - Applications who have predictable loads or steady state
     - Provide a significant discount (up to 75%) compared to On-Demand pricing and provide a capacity reservation when used in a specific Availability Zone.
 You have to enter a contract.
-        * Standard Reserved Instances - Payupfront abd long tern contract
+        * Standard Reserved Instances - Payupfront and long term contract
         * Convertible Reserved Instances - Capability to change the attributes of RI as long as the exchange results in the cerations of RI's equal or greater value
         * Scheduled Reserved Instances - Available to launch within the time windows you reserved
 * [Spot](https://aws.amazon.com/ec2/spot/): Amazon EC2 Spot instances allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.